dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

-# Technical preparations for launch
+# Technical preparations for getting an SNS

 After some
 [non-technical preparations](../../../../tokenomics/sns/not-blind/predeployment-considerations.md)